 Visit Cuba contributor and photographer, Heidi Hollinger, in town putting the finishing touches on her book “300 Reasons to Love Havana” reported that the 5th Avenue tunnel connecting Vedado and Miramar was completely flooded.
 She also observed that the “community is getting together to clear the streets and sidewalks.
 Great Cuban neighbourhood mobilization at work and an amazing positive spirit prevails”.

 A statement from Cuban president Raul Castro painted a grim picture “Given the immensity of its size, practically no region escaped its impact.”
 In rallying the nation to help one another and the country, he further stated, “The task we have before us is immense but with a people like ours, we will win the most important battle: the recovery.”

-While some islands and the U.S. mainland impacted by Irma might have access to vast pools of emergency funding, Cuba’s economy, which is already reeling from a challenging year, has limited resources it can draw upon.
+While some countries like The Dominican Republic and the U.S. mainland impacted by Irma might have access to vast pools of emergency funding, Cuba’s economy, which is already reeling from a challenging year, has limited resources it can draw upon.
 Concerned friends and family can support the Cuban hurricane relief effort by making donations to three relief agencies that are active in Cuba.
 These include the International Red Cross, Oxfam and UNICEF.
 Each has a US or Canadian-based website upon which donors can pledge support to the island.

 Furthermore, travellers who are headed to Cuban over the next twelve months can stuff their suitcases with old clothes and various other supplies to donate as they see fit upon arrival.
 I remember staying in a casa particular along the Malecon in 2005 a few months after Hurricane Charley (a Category 3) had hit Havana.
 I had brought down a few pairs of jeans to give away.
 I gave them to the casa’s cleaner who broke down in tears on receiving this random donation.
 He had lost all of his possessions in the hurricane and these were his first “new” clothes since then.